secretflow/spu/docs/development/type_system.rst

 Ops dispatch
 ------------

-As described above, type helps for dispatch, here we use `MUL` instruction as an example.
+As described above, type helps for dispatching, here we use `MUL` instruction as an example.

 .. code-block:: python